benvacha/mrkdwn/README.md

 * `![alt text](url title width height)` will be markuped to img tags.
 * `![alt text][imageReference]` will be markuped to img tags.
 * `![imageReference]: url title width height` will be removed from markup, but will define an image.
-* url's can be absolute or relative.
+* urls can be absolute or relative.
 * title, width, and height are optional.
 * Usage of an undefined imageReference will be markuped to img tags with only alt text.